IvanZ505/runb-notes/docs/sys-prog/c-basics.md

 > You can typecast the pointer `int *array = (int *) malloc(arraysize + sizeof(int))`

+`realloc()` - **Dynamic Reallocation**

+- It can chop things off the end or reassign space that is larger depending on the request.
+- If there is space around the object, it will just make the memory object bigger.
+If it is too big, it will allocate a new memory object.
 ## Types of Objects

 Three categories of objects